About Schools Together | About ISSP | Endorsements | Bursaries | Schools Together Group | Community Action

 |ISC schools are committed to widening access and are keen to encourage children, whatever their background, to come and learn with us.

-Although many ISC schools are run at cost and do not make a profit, many are now able to offer bursaries and fee assistance, so that one in four pupils at ISC schools now receive help with their fees.
-Fee assistance provided by ISC schools is worth a total value of over £750 million, an increase of 5% compared to last year.
+Although many ISC schools are run at cost and do not make a profit, many are now able to offer bursaries and fee assistance, so that one in four pupils at ISC schools receive help with their fees from the school.
+Fee assistance provided by ISC schools is worth a total value of £800 million, an increase of 7% compared to last year.

-Schools give more than five times as much in means-tested bursaries and scholarships than scholarships that are not means-tested.
-Bursaries are awarded to 40,000 pupils in our schools and are worth an average of £8,927 per pupil per year.
+Schools give more than twice as much in means-tested bursaries and scholarships than scholarships that are not means-tested.
+Bursaries are awarded to 40,000 pupils in our schools and are worth an average of £9,352 per pupil per year.

 Bursaries are fees reductions not attached to specific talents but enabling a pupil to attend the school when he or she would not have otherwise done so.
 Means-tested bursaries are the norm.
 These require parents to fill in a form declaring income and assets so that means (ability to pay full fees) can be calculated and the percentage fees reduction determined.
 Schools will make a discount offer to the parents based on this test of means.

 Do independent schools have to provide bursaries?